richardpaulhudson/coreferee/README.md

 python3 -m coreferee train --lang en --loader ParCorLoader,LitBankANNLoader --data <training-data-dir> --log <log-dir>
 ```

-10. Measure the performance of your model against older versions of spaCy and corresponding spaCy models: create a virtual environment for each version of spaCy, and from it measure the performance against the standard test corpus using the `coreferee check` command, of which an example is:
+10. Measure the performance of your model against older versions of spaCy and the corresponding spaCy models: create a virtual environment for each version of spaCy, and from it measure the performance against the standard test corpus using the `coreferee check` command, of which an example is:

 ```
 python3 -m coreferee check --lang en --loader ParCorLoader,LitBankANNLoader --data <training-data-dir> --log <log-dir>